masakhane-io/masakhane-ner/README.md

 ```

 ### Predict the best transfer language for zero-shot adaptation
 If your language is not supported by our model, you can predict the best transfer language to adapt from that would give the best performance.
 This also support non-African languages because we trained the [ranking model](https://github.com/neulab/langrank) on both African and non-African languages (in Europe and Asia).
 More details can be found [MasakhaNER2.0/](https://github.com/masakhane-io/masakhane-ner/tree/main/MasakhaNER2.0) directory.

+To run the code, follow the instructions on [LangRank](https://github.com/neulab/langrank) based on this [paper](https://aclanthology.org/P19-1301/), and install the requirements.
+Run code in [ranking_languages/](https://github.com/masakhane-io/masakhane-ner/tree/main/MasakhaNER2.0/ranking_languages).

 This is an example for Sesotho.
 ```
 export LANG=sot
 python3 langrank_predict.py -o ranking_data/datasets/ner-train.orig.$LANG -s ranking_data/datasets_spm/ner-train.orig.spm.$LANG -l $LANG -n 3 -t NER -m best